nirmithrai/ARC/Notes/Polymath Framework.md

 This should be one of the first things i figure out.
 I don't want to keep resetting progress everytime.

+# questions??
+How do I save my progress?
+How do I continue?
+What does a minimal version of the framework look like for micro interest?
+Eg. Install arch on my work laptop.
+Will i need to do any maintenance on the obsidian page?
 # major points

 1. avoid progress resetting